-AEEE Syllabus 2019 is for the candidates preparing for AEEE exam to be held in 2019.
-The candidates seeking admission in their desired engineering programs through AEEE exam must prepare for the AEEE entrance test by following the AEEE syllabus given here.
-Examination conducting body Amrita University has released syllabus for AEEE 2019 exam.
+AEEE Syllabus 2020 is for the candidates preparing for the AEEE exam to be held in 2020.
+The candidates seeking admission in their desired engineering programs through the AEEE exam must prepare for the AEEE entrance test by following the AEEE syllabus given here.
+The examination conducting body Amrita University has released syllabus for AEEE 2020 exam.
 The candidates must check the syllabus as determined by the conducting body and cover all the topics included in the syllabus.
-AEEE Syllabus 2019 includes topics from Physics, Chemistry and Mathematics Subjects.
-With the help of AEEE syllabus, the candidates can make a proper plan for better preparation of AEEE 2019.
-The candidates can see topic-wise AEEE syllabus for Physics, chemistry and Mathematics below on this page.
+AEEE Syllabus 2020 includes topics from Physics, Chemistry and Mathematics Subjects.
+With the help of the AEEE syllabus, the candidates can make a proper plan for better preparation of AEEE 2020.
+The candidates can see the topic-wise AEEE syllabus for Physics, chemistry, and Mathematics below on this page.

 Amrita Engineering Entrance Exam, also known as AEEE is a national level online & offline mode entrance exam conducted by Amrita University for taking admission of deserving candidates in the engineering programs offered by its 4 campuses.
-The online application process for AEEE exam has been started from 19 October 2018.
-Online mode AEEE 2019 exam will be held from 22 to 26 April 2019 and offline mode AEEE 2019 exam will be held on 27 April 2019.
-AEEE exam will be conducted in online and offline mode and total 100 questions will be asked whereas, the AEEE exam would be taken for a total of 300.
+The online application process for AEEE exam has been started from 19 September 2019.
+Online mode AEEE 2020 exam will be held from 23 to 27 April 2020 and the offline mode AEEE 2020 exam will be held on 2 May 2020.
+AEEE exam will be conducted in online and offline mode and a total of 100 questions will be asked whereas, the AEEE exam would be taken for a total of 300.
 Scroll down to check AEEE Syllabus, quick review of AEEE, AEEE exam pattern.

-The candidates appearing in AEEE exam in 2019 should have a look on quick review of AEEE given in the table below:
+The candidates appearing in AEEE exam in 2020 should have a look at a quick review of AEEE given in the table below:

 |Name of Examination||Amrita Engineering Entrance Examination|